Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Abstract

 \section{Abstract}

-The realization of quantum computing's promise despite noisy imperfect qubits relies, at its core, on the ability to scale cheaply through error correction and fault-tolerance.
-While fault-tolerance requires relatively mild assumptions about the nature of the errors, the overhead associated with coherent and non-Markovian errors can be orders of magnitude larger than the overhead associated with purely stochastic Markovian errors.
-One proposal, known as Pauli frame randomization, addresses this challenge by randomizing the circuits so that the errors are rendered incoherent, while the computation remains unaffected.
-Similarly, randomization can suppress couplings to slow degrees of freedom associated with non-Markovian evolution.
-Here we demonstrate the implementation of circuit randomization in a superconducting circuit system, exploiting a flexible programming and control infrastructure to achieve this with low effort.
-We use high-accuracy gate-set tomography to demonstrate that without randomization the natural errors experienced by our experiment have coherent character, and that with randomization these errors are rendered incoherent.
-We also demonstrate that randomization suppresses signatures of non-Markovianity evolution to statistically insignificant levels.
-This demonstrates how noise models can be shaped into more benign forms for improved performance.
+The promise of quantum computing with imperfect qubits relies on the ability of a quantum computing system to scale cheaply through error correction and fault-tolerance.
+While fault-tolerance requires relatively mild assumptions about the nature of qubit errors, the overhead associated with coherent and non-Markovian errors can be orders of magnitude larger than the overhead associated with purely stochastic Markovian errors.
+One proposal to address this challenge is to randomize the circuits of interest, shaping the errors to be stochastic Pauli errors but leaving the aggregate computation unaffected.
+The randomization technique can also suppress couplings to slow degrees of freedom associated with non-Markovian evolution.
+Here we demonstrate the implementation of {\em Pauli-frame randomization} in a superconducting circuit system, exploiting a flexible programming and control infrastructure to achieve this with low effort.
+We use high-accuracy gate-set tomography to characterize in detail the properties of the circuit error, with and without the randomization procedure, which allows us to make rigorous statements about Markovianity as well as the nature of the observed errors.
+We demonstrate that randomization suppresses signatures of non-Markovian evolution to statistically insignificant levels, from a Markovian model violation ranging from $43\sigma$ to $1987\sigma$, down to violations between $0.3\sigma$ and $2.7\sigma$ under randomization.
+Moreover, we demonstrate that, under randomization, the experimental errors are well described by a Pauli error model, with model violations that are similarly insignificant (between $0.8\sigma$ and $2.7\sigma$).
+Importantly, all these improvements in the model accuracy were obtained without degradation to fidelity, and with some improvements to error rates as quantified by the diamond norm.
+This demonstrates the ability of Pauli-frame randomization to shape noise into forms that are more benign for quantum error correction and fault-tolerance.